-On August 31 at the Malthouse Theatre, 12 of the nation’s sharpest school-aged comic acts battled it out at the Melbourne International Comedy Festival’s Class Clowns National Grand Final for their chance to be crowned the most hilarious teen act in the country.
+Amidst the bustle of the 2012 Melbourne International Comedy Festival, 12 of the nation’s sharpest school-aged comic acts came together to take over Melbourne Town Hall and battle it out at the Melbourne International Comedy Festival’s Class Clowns National Grand Final for their chance to be crowned the most hilarious teen act in the country.

-The resounding winner was South Australian comedian Tom Matthews, who walked away with the Class Clowns trophy, a novelty human-sized cheque, $1000 in cash plus another $1000 for his school, St Johns’ Grammar in Adelaide.
+The popular winner was New South Wales comedian Aaron Chen, who walked away with the Class Clowns trophy, a novelty human-sized cheque, $1000 in cash plus another $1000 for his school, North Sydney Boys High School.

-Runner Up was awarded to Elaine Watkins from Vermont Secondary College in Victoria, with third place going to Velvet Winter from Robina State High School in Queensland.
+Runner Up was awarded to Matt Wallace from East Doncaster Secondary College in Victoria, tied with Elyza Day from Gippsland Grammar in Victoria.

 Class Clowns is a national secondary school comedy competition and workshop programme run by the Melbourne International Comedy Festival.
 Class Clowns holds workshops and performances in every capital city and also across regional areas of Australia.
 Mentored by professional festival comedians the performers have been encouraged with comedic advice from the likes of Dave Callan, Sam Simmons, Sammy J, Josh Earl and many more of Australia’s finest comedians.
 This nation wide search culminates in bringing the funniest school aged acts to Melbourne for the spectacular National Grand Final.

 Since its inception in 1996, Class Clowns has been developing the art of comedy amongst the nation’s teenage comics from Darwin to Hobart, Perth to Launceston and in over 20 centres in between.
 The competition is supported by teachers’ notes and online resources, as well as year-round developmental and professional workshops.